Silver Spirit accidents and incidents

 |27 November 2018||Ship Collision / Allision|

 On November 27, 2018, upon leaving call port Key West FL, due to heavy winds, the liner collided with The Fisherman Wharf (at Mallory Square).
 The ship departed the berth at ~6:30 pm and started to turn around when strong winds stopped it and pushed it back towards the dock.

 The crash resulted in minor hull damages and no injuries, but the concrete structure sustained damage that left the cruise berth unusable (remained closed until May 2019).
 Berth damages were estimated ~USD 500-750,000.
 Silversea agreed to pay for the repairs plus ~USD 50,000 reimbursement (for not-received passenger fees).
 During the 5-month restoration period, cruise ships in Key West docked at the other two berths - Outer Mole Pier (Truman Waterfront Park) and Margaritaville Resort (near Mallory Square).

 The accident occurred during the 5-day Caribbean cruise (itinerary Nov 23-28) from San Juan (Puerto Rico) to Fort Lauderdale, visiting Samana (Dominican Republic) and Key West FL.

 Note: Actually, this type of marine accidents is called “allision” (striking a fixed object) as opposed to “collision” (striking another vessel).

-The ship was on 18-day repositioning cruise from Valparaiso-Santiago (Chile) to Fort Lauderdale Florida.
+The ship was on an 18-day repositioning cruise from Valparaiso-Santiago (Chile) to Fort Lauderdale (Florida USA).